aileot/nvim-thyme/README.md

   - Use git hooks.
 (See the [.githooks](./.githooks) in this project as a WIP example.
 Help wanted.)

+## FAQ

+### Q. Can I disable parinfer for editing buffers, keeping it enabled in the Cmdline integration?

+A. Yes, you can.
+Just set the variable `vim.g.parinfer_enabled` to `false`.

 ## 📚 Acknowledgement

 Thanks to [Shougo](https://github.com/Shougo) for